krabberod/ROD/README.md

 - The first version of the database has been uploaded [ROD v0.3](./ROD_v0.3.fasta.gz).
 For now, it is a fasta file with ribosomal sequences, and all the info is in the header.
 This version contains a set of **near**-full-length ribosomal operons.
 It contains 104k opeons, representing 16k genomes fished from 35k downloaded from NCBI.
 The operons span at least 4000 bp.
 But some lack the beginning of 18S others the end of 28S (and sadly some lack both).

 ## Data
-The main source for data are the genome assemblies form NCBI:
+The main source for data is the genome assemblies from NCBI:
 ```
 rsync -t -v rsync://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/assembly_summary_genbank.txt .
 ```

-Overview as of Oct.
+Overview of genomes assemblies as of Oct.
 16 2023

 ```
 ##  See ftp://ftp.ncbi.nlm.nih.gov/genomes/README_assembly_summary.txt for a description of the columns in this file.